GJMontreal/heating/README.md

 [<img src=https://github.com/homebridge/branding/raw/master/logos/homebridge-wordmark-logo-vertical.png width="100"> ](https://github.com/homebridge)

-The philosophy guiding this project is straightforward: get it working then make improvements as needed.
+The philosophy guiding this project and its documentation is straightforward: get it working then make improvements as needed.
+Perfection is the enemy of progress.

 # Plumbing

 Overall the heating system is quite simple.
 A boiler is connected via a manifold with zone valves to a series of radiators.
 When a zone calls for heat, first the zone valve opens, and when that is complete, the boiler and pump are then turned on.

 ![plumbing overview](./img/plumbing_overview.jpeg)
+Manifold with zone valves
 ![manifold](./img/manifold.jpeg)

 # Electronics